awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 + A parameter is deleted\.

 For information about monitoring Systems Manager events with CloudWatch, see [Monitoring Systems Manager Events with Amazon CloudWatch Events](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-cloudwatch-events.html) in the *AWS Systems Manager User Guide*\.

+## AWS Systems Manager Runbooks<a name="runbooks"></a>

+SM runbooks define the actions that Systems Manager performs on your managed instances and other AWS resources when an automation runs\.
+A runbook contains one or more steps that run in sequential order\.
+The process of running these actions and their steps is called the automation\.
+AWS Chatbot supports the ability to run SM runbooks directly from Slack using CLI commands\.
+You can type a command to list your runbooks and choose a runbook to run\.
+Runbooks can require one or more input parameters before running \(for example, Amazon EC2 instances can require inputs such as instance id\)\.
+Once the runbook begins, it runs in its entirety\.
+For an example of running a runbook using a CLI command, see [Run an Automation runbook](common-use-cases.md#run-book)\.

+For more information about SM runbooks, see[ Working with runbooks](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-documents.html) in the *AWS Systems Manager User Guide*\.

+## AWS Systems Manager Incident Manager<a name="incidentManager"></a>

+AWS Systems Manager Incident Manager is an incident management console designed to help users mitigate and recover from incidents affecting their AWS\-hosted applications\.
+An incident is any unplanned interruption or reduction in quality of services\.

+AWS Chatbot allows you to communicate through chat channels and receive notifications and incident updates during an incident\.
+You can also interact with the incident directly using chat commands\.
+For more information, see [Chat channels](https://docs.aws.amazon.com/incident-manager/latest/userguide/chat.html) in the *Incident Manager User Guide*\.